Environment, Climate, Conflict, and Peace (ECCP)

 Since 2022, this community has been home to a number of policy working groups.
 These groups come together to outline shared priorities in multilateral and/or national policy processes, draft shared policy priorities and recommendations, and plan joint action.

-In 2025, the community has three policy working groups: Peace@COP30 (Climate Change), Peace@WCC (Biodiversity & Conservation), and Climate & Security (national security).
+In 2025, the community grew from two to four policy working groups: Peace@COP30 (Climate Change), Peace@CBD (Biodiversity & Conservation), Environment, Peacebuilding, & Security, and Green Transition.

 • Connection and learning.

-Over 2025, a number of activities will focus on fostering connection between members, as well as shared learning.
+Over 2025, activities focused on fostering connection between members, as well as shared learning.
 This community was built on the philosophy that everyone has something to teach and something to learn, and further, the process of learning together helps to build relationships and trust.

 See below for a calendar of online and in-person activities.